sbrown94/Checkout/README.md

 # Checkout #

 Checkout is an API and Client Library that is used to manage a basket of items.
-It allows for adding, removing and updating items into a basket.
+It allows for creating, deleting and getting a basket - and adding, removing and updating items in a basket.

 - - - -